wantbuild/want/doc/34_Core_Library.md

 The inputs will also be computed if the have not been already.

 These are the core functions in Want that everything is based on.

+### `pass(inputs: List[Inputs]): Expr`
+Short for "passthrough".
+This performs no additional computation other than assembling the inputs into a single directory, which is done for all computations.

 ## Git-Like Filesystem
 Want represents all data in a format called the *Git-Like Filesystem* or *GLFS* for short.
 Primitive operations on the GLFS Refs are essential.